samraHanif0340/samraHanif0340.github.io/_portfolio/parking_lot_problem.md

 | create_parking_lot 3            | Created a parking lot with 3 slots                 |
 | create_parking_lot 6            | Created a parking lot with 6 slots                 |
 | dispatch_rule even_distribution | Dispatcher is now using the Even Distribution rule |

-{: .notice--info}
-This code refactoring problem is left as an exercise for the readers.